The idea of making Vietnamese rice paper rolls keep flashes in my mind after I savor a few in a newly opened Vietnamese restaurant.

 The protein (meat/shrimps)

-Shrimps can be found in most of the Vietnamese rice rolls unless you are going for vegetarian.
+Shrimps can be found in most of the Vietnamese rice rolls unless you are going for a vegetarian.

 - Wash the shrimps, remove the head and tail, and devein.